-On January 27, 2014 we entered into an agreement to sell 25,000 of our Series B Preferred Shares to a fund managed by TCP and 5,700 shares to Preferred Friends Investment Company Inc., an affiliate of the Company.
+On January 27, 2014 we entered into an agreement to sell 25,000 of our Series B Convertible Perpetual Preferred Shares (the "Series B Preferred Shares") to a fund managed by Tennenbaum Capital Partners LLC ("TCP") and 5,700 shares to Preferred Friends Investment Company Inc., an affiliate of the Company.
 The Series B Preferred Shares are convertible into common shares.
 Pursuant to a registration rights agreement between us and TCP, we filed a registration statement registering for resale all of the common shares issuable upon conversion of the Series B Preferred Shares, which has resulted in these shares becoming freely tradable without restriction under the Securities Act of 1933, as amended (the "Securities Act"), if such shares are sold under the registration statement.
 On December 29, 2016 we sold 89,928 shares of our common stock to Friends for total proceeds of \$1,000,000.
 Further, on December 23, 2016 we issued 112,500 shares of our common stock to two funds managed by TCP in order to purchase the M/V "RT Dagr".
 Pursuant to a registration rights agreement with TCP, on March 12, 2020 we filed a registration statement covering among other things the resale of such shares, and the registration statement was declared effective on May 7, 2020.
 In June 2019, we redeemed \$11.7 million of our Series B Preferred Shares, leaving an \$8 million face value of our Series B Preferred Shares outstanding.
-In August 2019, we issued 2,816,901 shares of our common stock for the acquisition of M/V "EM Hydra", M/V "EM Spetses", M/V "EM Kea" and M/V "Diamantis

-P", owned by affiliates of the Pittas family, including our Chief Executive Officer.
+In August 2019, we issued 2,816,901 shares of our common stock for the acquisition of M/V "EM Hydra", M/V "EM Spetses", M/V "EM Kea" and M/V "Diamantis P", owned by affiliates of the Pittas family, including our Chief Executive Officer.
 In November 2019, the acquisition of M/V "Synergy Busan", M/V "Synergy Keelung", M/V "Synergy Oakland" and M/V "Synergy Antwerp" (the "Synergy vessels") was partially financed through a private placement of \$6 million, subscribed equally by an entity affiliated with our Chief Executive Officer and an entity controlled by the seller of the Synergy vessels, resulting in the issuance of 1,056,338 shares of our common stock.
 On November 16, 2020, we issued 161,357 shares to Synergy Holdings Ltd. as a result of a contingent payment, which was part of the agreement to purchase the Synergy vessels.
 On November 24, 2020, we issued 702,247 shares of our common stock to Colby Trading Ltd ("Colby"), a company affiliated with our Chairman and Chief Executive Officer, in connection with the conversion of the outstanding balance of \$1.875 million out of the \$2.5 million loan Colby had provided us in September 2019.
-On January 29, 2021, we redeemed 2,000 of our Series B Preferred Shares outstanding (par value \$1,000 per share) and paid \$2.0 million to the Preferred Shares shareholders.
-In connection with the redemption, we agreed with our Preferred Shares shareholders to set the dividend rate of our Preferred Shares to 8.0% per annum if paid in cash, and 9.0% per annum if paid in-kind at the Company's option, until the ninth anniversary of the Preferred Shares on January 29, 2023; the dividend rate was set to increase to 14% per annum on January 29, 2021.
+On January 29, 2021, we redeemed 2,000 of our Series B Preferred Shares outstanding (par value \$1,000 per share) and paid \$2.0 million to the Preferred Shares shareholders and in June 2021, we redeemed all of our Preferred Shares by converting all the Series B Preferred Shares into 453,044 common shares, for a redemption amount of \$6.365 million to the Preferred Shares shareholders.